junxit/us-congress-bills-109/metadata.md

 - 2006-05-02 — Ms. Foxx moved to suspend the rules and pass the bill.
 - 2006-05-02 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H1930)
 - 2006-05-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H1930)
+- 2006-05-03 — Received in the Senate and Read twice and referred to the Committee on Homeland Security and Governmental Affairs.
+- 2006-09-30 — Passed Senate without amendment by Unanimous Consent.
+- 2006-09-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2006-09-30 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent. (consideration: CR 9/29/2006 S10804)
+- 2006-09-30 — Senate Committee on Homeland Security and Governmental Affairs discharged by Unanimous Consent.(consideration: CR 9/29/2006 S10804)
+- 2006-10-02 — Message on Senate action sent to the House.
+- 2006-10-05 — Presented to President.
+- 2006-10-05 — Presented to President.
+- 2006-10-12 — Became Public Law No: 109-328.
+- 2006-10-12 — Became Public Law No: 109-328.
+- 2006-10-12 — Signed by President.
+- 2006-10-12 — Signed by President.